ArgSciChat: A Dataset for Argumentative Dialogues on Scientific Papers: Results

+Table~\ref{tab:fact_analysis} shows that about 61.1\% (129 out of 211) of these messages are grounded in one supportive fact and 38.9\% (82 out of 211) on two supportive facts.
+For the two-facts messages, the average sentence-based distance between the facts in the scientific paper is 5.8.
+This observation indicates that the supportive facts in the two-facts messages are non-adjacent sentences in the paper.

+We also observe that a large portion of all the supportive facts is from the introduction section.
+In particular, 61\% of supportive facts are from the introduction section, while 39\% are from the abstract.
+This shows that both abstract and introduction sections of the scientific paper are explored in the dialogues.

+Finally, \e selects most of the supportive facts from the introduction section, denoting the exploratory intent of \p.
+We study the distribution of supportive facts over sentences in the introduction section.
+We view the introduction section at the sentence level.
+We compute the supportive fact distribution by normalizing each sentence position concerning the total number of sentences in the introduction section.
+Figure~\ref{fig:facts_clusters} shows the results.

+We observe that supportive facts mostly are from the middle (35\%-55\%) and last (70\%-100\%) sentences of the introduction section.
+The middle part of the introduction section describes the research method used in the corresponding scientific paper.
+The last part reports experiments and findings.
+We conclude that dialogues explore the scientific contributions of a scientific paper from different scientific views.

-We analyse to what extent our proposed intent set is used by \texttt{P} and \texttt{DE}.
-To do so, we ask four NLP practitioners to annotate messages from all dialogues in ArgSciChat at the sentence level with the intent labels from our action set (Table~\ref{tab:action_set}).
-We compute the inter-annotator agreement on messages of 10 randomly selected dialogues.
-The average Fleiss's Kappa is 0.89 and the Krippendorf's alpha is 0.83.
-This high agreement indicates that the quality of annotations is high enough to be used in our analysis.
+\paragraph{EXP and ARG Intents} To study to what degree the dialogues are exploratory and argumentative, we instruct four NLP experts to annotate all the sentences from \ArgSciChat dialogues.
+Specifically, each expert annotates 25\% of \ArgSciChat sentences.
+We remark that these experts are not from those that participated in our dialogue collection study.
+As instruction, we give them our intent definitions and their example sentences (Table~\ref{tab:action_set}).
+For the sake of the annotation budget, we compute the inter-annotator agreement on 289 sentences of 10 randomly selected dialogues.
+The average Fleiss' Kappa \cite{fleiss} is 0.89, and the Krippendorf's alpha \cite{krippendorff2011computing} is 0.83, showing that the quality of annotations is high enough to be used in our analysis of the EXP and ARG intents of dialogues in \ArgSciChat.